 Dried frisket takes on a deeper orange color, so it’s easy to tell when it’s ready.
 I always touch it anyway to see if it feels damp.
 If it does, then I let it sit for a bit long and finish drying.

-I applied scorch marker ink over the area using the foam brush.
+I applied scorch marker ink over the frisket using the foam brush.

-Next I used a cement erase to remove the dried frisket.
+Next I used a cement eraser to remove the dried frisket.

-As I was finishing the mountain, I decided that I didn’t want to waste more time trying to create the entire mountain scene.
+As I was working on the mountain, I decided that I didn’t want to waste more time trying to create the entire mountain scene.

 So, I erased the pencil marks and called it done.